 #GIRLSTOO engages girls and young women ages 9-18 as important agents of change by developing their collective strategies and skills to help their communities live up to expectations for better treatment.
 The program addresses the intersecting vulnerability to gender-based violence (GBV) that Northern girls face, the lack of girls-led advocacy around systemic violence, and the need for a system to transform negative norms, attitudes and stereotypes towards allyship.

 Why is #GIRLSTOO important?

-- Increased awareness on the topics of Gender Based Violence (GBV)
+- Increased self-esteem and awareness on the topics of Gender Based Violence (GBV)

 - Increased access to community resources.

 - Enhanced girls-led advocacy and community resilience to GBV

 For more information please contact: email@example.com

 Girls-led advocacy takes place in May as a part of Sexual Violence Awareness Month as well as 16 Days of Activism against Gender Based Violence between November 25 and December 10.